 The Third Circuit in Eshelman may have enunciated a new benchmark, but it is not the first court to go down this path.
 The case law has continued to bumble along, and whether a plaintiff can obtain tax damages is often unclear.
 For example, Judith K. Kelley v.
-City of Albuquerque arose out of an employment dispute in which Kelley alleged violations of the New Mexico Human Rights Act and Title VII.
+City of Albuquerque10 arose out of an employment dispute in which Kelley alleged violations of the New Mexico Human Rights Act, and Title VII of the Civil Rights Act of 1964.
 Before trial, Kelley sought to exclude testimony concerning tax benefits she derived from the losses that formed the basis of her claims.